microsoft/bedrock/cluster/azure/README.md

 $ KUBECONFIG=./output/bedrock_kube_config:~/.kube/config kubectl config view --flatten > merged-config && mv merged-config ~/.kube/config
 ```

 It is also possible to use the config that was generated directly.
-For instance, to list all the pods within the `flux` namespace, one would execute:
+For instance, to list all the pods within the `flux` namespace, run the following:

 ```
 $ KUBECONFIG=./output/bedrock_kube_config kubectl get po --namespace=flux`